ambikabs29/SaaSible/README.md

 pnpm dev
 ```

 Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.
 If you use a different host or port, or a preview URL, **remember to authorize it in Firebase (Step 4 above)**.
+Google/GitHub sign-in will only work if the domain you are accessing the app from (e.g., `localhost`) is listed in the Firebase Authorized Domains.

 ## Key Technologies